ibm-cloud-docs/solution-tutorials/vpc-scaling-dedicated-compute.hidden.md

 {: tip}
 <!--#/istutorial#-->

-This tutorial walks you through the steps of setting up isolated workloads in a shared (multi-tenant) environment and in a dedicated (single-tenant) environment.
-You will provision a {{site.data.keyword.vpc_full}} (VPC) with subnets spanning multiple availability zones (AZs) and virtual server instances (VSIs) that can scale according to your requirements to ensure the high availability of your application.
-Also, configure load balancers to provide high availability between zones within one region.
+This tutorial walks you through the steps of setting up isolated workloads in a shared (multi-tenant) environment and a dedicated (single-tenant) environment.
+Provision an {{site.data.keyword.vpc_full}} (VPC) with subnets spanning multiple availability zones (AZs) and virtual server instances (VSIs) that can scale according to your requirements to ensure the high availability of your application.
+Furthermore, configure load balancers to provide high availability between zones within one region.
+Configure Virtual Private Endpoints (VPE) for your VPC providing private routes to services on the IBM Cloud.

-Learn how to isolate your instances by provisioning them on a dedicated host and also resize the instances after provisioning.
-Also, attach an encrypted volume to your instance.
-You will provision all of these services and VPC resources using {{site.data.keyword.bpfull_notm}}.
-You will setup Virtual Private Endpoints (VPE) for your VPC providing connection points to cloud services on the IBM private network from your VPC network.
+Isolate workloads by provisioning a dedicated host, attaching encrypted data volume, and resizing VSIs after the fact.
 {:shortdesc}

-{{site.data.keyword.bpfull_notm}} provides Terraform-as-a-Service capabilities.
-You will use a Terraform template that defines the {{site.data.keyword.Bluemix_notm}} resources that you will create, update, or delete.
-You create a {{site.data.keyword.bpshort}} workspace that points to a Terraform template and use the built-in capabilities of the {{site.data.keyword.Bluemix_notm}} provider plug-in for Terraform to provision your {{site.data.keyword.Bluemix_notm}} resources.
+You will provision all of these services and VPC resources using {{site.data.keyword.bpfull_notm}}, which provides Terraform-as-a-Service capabilities.
+You will use a Terraform template that defines the {{site.data.keyword.Bluemix_notm}} resources to create, update, or delete.

 ## Objectives
 {: #vpc-scaling-dedicated-compute-objectives}